The JWST EXCELS survey: The ages and abundances of $3<z<5$ massive quiescent galaxies show that downsizing was already in place by $z\simeq4$: Results

 \subsection{Current star-formation rates}

 For 9/12 of the galaxies with spectroscopic data of a high enough quality to obtain robust results we recover $\mathrm{SFR}<1\ \mathrm{M_\odot\, yr^{-1}}$ at the time of observation.
-Although the other three (34495, 52467 and 57000) appear not to have fully shut down star formation when observed, as shown in Fig. \ref{fig:SFMS}, all but one of our objects (34495) falls below the $\mathrm{sSFR}<0.2/t_\mathrm{H}$ threshold used by \cite{Carnall2024} to select the EXCELS sample.
-The final object, 34495, is within $2\sigma$ of this threshold.
-Our SFR estimates are all $>0.5\,$dex below the star-formation main sequence (SFMS) at $z\sim3$, as reported by both \cite{Speagle2014} and \cite{Leja2022}.
-Given this, as well as their sharply declining SFHs before observation, we consider all our objects to be quenched.
+Although the other three (34495, 52467 and 57000) appear not to have fully shut down star formation when observed, they all display sharp recent declines in SFR (see Fig. \ref{fig:all_sfh}), indicating that they are all rapidly quenching and will soon reach quiescence.
+Whilst two of our objects (34495 and 57000) fall above the $\mathrm{sSFR}<0.2/t_\mathrm{H}$ threshold used by \cite{Carnall2024} to select the EXCELS sample, 57000 is within $1\sigma$ of this threshold, and 34495 $(z=3.78)$ is just 0.4 dex higher.
+The latter object also has a measured SFR significantly lower than the $z\sim4$ SFMS from \cite{Speagle2014}, and is included as a quiescent galaxy in the DeepDive sample presented by \cite{Hamadouche2026}.
+Therefore, even though 34495 and 57000 do not strictly meet the quiescence threshold used by \cite{Carnall2024}, we retain all 12 galaxies in our sample.

 From the final 2 objects for which we do not obtain robust results via our full-spectral-fitting methodology, 112990 shows some signs of a higher star-formation rate, consistent with the spectrum showing detectable [O\,\textsc{iii}] line emission in Fig. \ref{fig:all_spec}.
 However, the poor quality of the spectrum makes it challenging to constrain the SFR precisely (SNR per {\AA} $=2.74$ and missing the Balmer break region).
-A contamination rate of $1-2$ objects from our sample of 14 is consistent with the $8\pm3$ per cent spectroscopic contamination rate derived by \cite{Stevenson2025} for a larger photometric sample selected via the same process.
+A contamination rate of $1-2$ objects from our sample of 14 is consistent with the $8\pm3$ per cent spectroscopic contamination rate derived by \cite{Stevenson2026} for a larger photometric sample selected via the same process.